cppyy requires a (modern) C++ compiler.

 cores (x2 if hyperthreading is enabled).

-and PyPy, thus the long compilation is needed only
+versions of CPython and for PyPy, thus the long compilation is needed only

 PyPy 5.7 and 5.8 have a built-in module

 You can still install the cppyy package, but the built-in module takes

 To use cppyy, first import a compatibility module:

 $ pypy [PyPy 5.8.0 with GCC 5.4.0] on linux2 >>>> import cppyy_compat, cppyy >>>>

 You may have to set

 LD_LIBRARY_PATH appropriately if you get an